 Can I Drink Coconut Oil Before Bed?

 You can either eat or drink a spoonful of coconut oil before bed because it doesn’t contain any carbohydrates therefore, it doesn’t trigger the release of insulin.
 Eating coconut oil before bed can reduce hunger, enhance fat burning, protect your skin, and supply a wide range of antioxidants.

 The metabolism of coconut oil is significantly different, comparing to the long-chain fatty acids.
 Coconut oil is immediately broken down in the saliva and stomach, from where is being shuttled into the liver.
 Your liver then converts that into energy.

 But with the long-chain fatty acids is different.

-Normally, any long-chain fatty acids will need to get digested by pancreatic fat-digesting enzymes, and transferred to the lymphatic system via lipoproteins, and bypassing the liver.
+Normally, any long-chain fatty acids will need to get digested by pancreatic fat-digesting enzymes and transferred to the lymphatic system via lipoproteins, bypassing the liver.